How Much Does Marble Flooring Cost in 2024?

 Marble serves as a catch-all term for several types of stone tiles.
 When shopping for the perfect flooring material, consider your home's overall appearance and your personal style.
 Different types of marble flooring can have different price points.
 Carefully consider the cost of your project before you decide on a particular type of tile.

-Marble Flooring Type Average Cost Range for Materials and Installation per Sq.
-Ft.
+Marble Flooring Type Average Cost per Square Foot

 Carrara